 Having a high-quality webcam is a lawyer essential, especially since many calls from your home office will be video calls.
 You want to present yourself and represent your firm professionally, no matter how you’re communicating.
 Using a webcam rather than your laptop’s default camera is a great way to do this.
 A minor detail shows you’ve gone the extra mile in providing the best online experience.

 The more cloud-based software you are using, the easier it will be to share info with your team members from your respective home offices.
 Both Clio Grow and Clio Manage can act as your firm’s shared brain full of institutional knowledge.
 As a result, you and your team will have all the details and documents you need to be productive from a home office, reachable in just a few clicks.
 You’ll be able to service your clients as well as or better than you did in the office.
 This investment is a lawyer office essential to the success of your home office.

 Home offices for law firm team members

-While you may appreciate being able to dock your laptop at either your regular office or in your home office if you have one, your team may not have that same level of comfort.
+While you may appreciate being able to dock your laptop at either home or the office, your regular office or in your home office if you have one, your team may not have the same level of comfort.

-Where possible consider supplementing these resources for your team.
-Paying for faster Internet will undoubtedly make your team more productive and still costs less than paying rent for office space.
-Consider the return on your investment and invest in those resources that will pay off in terms of productivity.
+Where possible, consider supplementing these resources for your team.
+Paying for basic work-from-home equipment will undoubtedly make your team more productive at home, and still costs less than paying rent for office space.
+Consider the return on your investment and invest in those resources that will pay off in productivity.

-Whether your time in your law firm home office is limited to this pandemic, or whether a home legal practice becomes the new normal, spending some time setting up your home office will pay dividends.
-Focusing on the location, the tools that you need and how you will communicate with your team will enable you to not only feel comfortable, but be more productive and successful in these challenging times.
+Your time in your law firm home office may end when the pandemic ends.
+But if a home legal practice is your new normal for either the near- or long-term, spending some time setting up your home office will pay dividends.
+Focusing on a few lawyer office essentials such as location, the tools you need, and how you’ll communicate with your team will enable you to feel comfortable and be more productive and successful.